A practical guide to cloud AI agents, parallel execution, quality gates, and the evolving role of software engineers.

 This gives teams measurable productivity gains without losing governance.

-If you treat this as an engineering system, you gain efficiency and control.
-If you treat it as a demo trick, you simply deliver mistakes faster.
+Treat it as an engineering system and you get speed with control.
+Treat it as a demo trick and you simply deliver mistakes faster.

 Many teams start an agentic transformation from the wrong end.
 They buy access to new tooling, run a few experiments, and expect quality to improve by itself.
 Then delivery becomes noisy, reviews get longer, and confidence drops.
 The root problem is usually simple, agents are introduced before the delivery model is redesigned.